Kingrashy12/auera-ui/README.md

 ## Importing CSS

-AueraUI comes with its own CSS file that you can import to apply default styles globally.
+AueraUI comes with its own CSS file that you can import to apply default styles and configurations globally.

 ### Importing in your project: